Maya dance: Technique

 For the Maya, dance was a very public affair.
 It induced visionary trances where either individuals or groups went into an altered state of mind that allowed them to communicate with the other world.
 Those who were strong enough to travel there, told stories about how the land had things like rivers and trees in this world.
 Some of the great lords depicted themselves dancing out over the abyss that leads into the otherworld.

 The distinction between the humans and supernatural beings was never sharply made.
 Through dance, people became gods and gods became people even if it were only for a moment.
-It is important to note that these were more than just acts of civic pride or piety.
+These were more than just acts of civic pride or piety.
 They were considered to be direct connections to the otherworld.

 With the written form of dance poses play a big part on how they describe and depict the dance.
 The gesture of holding the double headed serpent would be described as a gesture of concentration, calm and tranquility.
 The pose to dancing was discovered to be a lifted heel while still touching the ground.
 This was discovered in 1911 but was not brought to questions till 1981 by Virginia Miller who defined the pose.
 This pose was started in the Early Classic period on a small scale while in the eight century started to appear in large scale depiction.
 This pictures show one heel raised, very rarely is both raised, and the arms in a dynamic pose with the body gazing outwards.